goutamthukral/acit2911/README.md

 Proper naming conventions are used for classes like Room, Availability, Users.

 #Notes:
--flask webapp is in app.py
+- flask webapp is in app.py
--templates has all the HTML pages
+- templates has all the HTML pages
--static has necessary css and javascript files
+- static has necessary css and javascript files
--data has all the JSON files to store data
+- data has all the JSON files to store data
--models has all the classes and methods to access the data
+- models has all the classes and methods to access the data

 #Running in local directory:
 - Clone the repository